Wheeling and Lake Erie Railway (1990): W&LE Operations over Parallel Routes

 Some other small portions of the original W&LE and AC&Y have been abandoned and/or replaced with trackage rights on parallel lines by W&LE.
 One of these instances occurs on the Carey Subdivision between Greenwich and New London, Ohio.
 W&LE uses trackage rights over CSX to move between the eastern and western portions of the Carey Subdivision.
 The partial-abandonment of the Carey Sub was done to remove two at-grade crossings between the CSX and W&LE Lines.
 A similar case is on the Rook Subdivision between Bowerston and Jewett, Ohio, where W&LE operates over the Ohio Central Railroad.
 This arrangement allowed the W&LE to remove approximately 12 miles of their route, which paralleled the now-used Ohio Central Route.

 Non-W&LE trackage operated by other railroads

 There are several portions of the original W&LE operated by companies other than the current W&LE.
 West of Bellevue, Ohio, the now-NS Toledo District was not sold back to W&LE.
 Immediately after W&LE operations began, Norfolk Southern removed the at-grade crossing in Bellevue, which connected the current W&LE Hartland District to the current NS Toledo District.
 W&LE now has trackage rights to Toledo on this line, obtained after the Conrail split in 1999.
 W&LE uses these rights to interchange with Canadian National Railway.
 Another section is the former Cleveland Division south of Harmon (east of Brewster), which was sold to the Ohio Central Railroad by NS in 1988.

+Locomotive Roster

+The Wheeling and Lake Erie rosters second-generation locomotives built by EMD, and a good number of locomotives have been rebuilt over time for extended service and continue to operate as of June 2025.